The Philippines chapter is working hard to put the finishing touches on IAWRT’s 2017 Biennial being held from 9 to 11

 Activist visual artist Federico Sulapas Dominguez (also known as BoyD) who is known for work that depicts the struggles of women, farmers, indigenous peoples and other marginalized sectors, has provided the Biennial design.
-The planning committee chaired by the IAWRT Treasurer, Violet Gonda, and international board members, Iphigénie Marcoux Fortier and Abeer Saady are working with the IAWRT-Philippines chapter to finalize details, and early registrations have begun.
-The agenda will include timely presentations on challenges for Philipino women journalists, women covering wars on terrorism, and women in the media covering disasters as well as the launch of the IAWRT Safety handbook for women journalists. (see full program below)
+The planning committee chaired by the IAWRT Treasurer, Violet Gonda, and international board members, Abeer Saady and Iphigénie Marcoux Fortier have worked with the Philippines chapter to finalize the agenda.
+It includes timely presentations on challenges for Philipino women journalists, women covering wars on terrorism, and women in the media covering disasters as well as the launch of the IAWRT Safety handbook for women journalists. (see full program below)

 IAWRT President Gunilla Ivarsson says the board felt the Philippines was a very natural choice – “IAWRT-Philippines has done a very good job with restarting and rebuilding the local chapter.
 It is very active, creative and the members do their work with great credibility and responsibility”.